roberto-pano/cse438/Canvas Drawing/README.txt

 YOU NEED TO SELECT A COLOR BEFORE DRAWING!!!!!
 Just in case haha

+REGRADE: Added two lines into Info.plst that ask for permission (they were left out by mistake)

+Added the security method to the top of ViewController and then called it from the @IBAction saveImage function to prompt the first time then it will work.
+The reason I didn't include it was because I tested on two devices where it worked and it must have gotten lost in translation, but it was fully functional on my end for two devices

 Creative Portion:

 I have a save button which then leads to my two creative portions: